coreos/updateservicectl/Documentation/getting-started.md

 ### Start Fake Clients

-`updatectl` contains a tool to help you simulate many fake clients running your applcation.
+`updatectl` contains a tool to help you simulate many fake clients running your application.
 We're going to start 10 fake clients that are checking for updates every 30-60 seconds.
 This is much much faster than usual but it will allow us to see our changes take place quickly.

 When we start the fake clients, we don't expect them to do anything since we're already on version `1.0.0`.
 In another terminal window, start the clients: